Marijuana Coming to a Pharmacy Near You

 Certainly, you can buy CBD containing products (similar to Epidiolex) at dispensaries, but they are not nearly as strong and might contain some THC.

 If your child is having 20 or 50, or 100 seizures per day, you will likely want the Epidiolex, and at this point, have to move out of Colorado!
 It’s such a weird conundrum because many families moved here to gain easy access to medical marijuana at our dispensaries (and thus help their child) but if they want this drug, they now have to move out to any other state in the union, that sells it from a pharmacy.
-The prescription drug Epidiolex is made from 98% pure cannabis, the non-psychoactive form of pot.
+The prescription drug Epidiolex is made from 98% pure cannabis, the non-psychoactive form of marijuana.
 It’s made by a British pharmaceutical company called GW Pharma.
 You can go their website by CLICKING HERE.

 While there are non-prescription versions of high CBD medications… similar to Epidiolex, I’m convinced that most of you will want that FDA-approved, white-coat dispensed ‘sanctioned’ drug, not a copy cat from a dispensary where production may not be standardized.

-Options and Considerations
+Options and Considerations for Marijuana

 1. Parents in every state except Colorado can go to pharmacies to buy Epidiolex, once it is approved and shipped to pharmacies, probably by July or August 2018.
 You will need a prescription from the doctor so that your pharmacist can legally fill it.
 Keep in mind, some physicians will not want to prescribe a cannabis (pot) related drug to you.
 It depends on their convictions.